See What Sweden’s DaIsland Has to Offer

 After returning the canoe and saying goodbye to Emanuelsson, we drove about an hour and a half back toward Gothenburg to Dalsland’s Activities.

-Over more fika, Pontus Gyllenberg, the activity center’s CEO, explained that the park has about 55 outdoor activities, including two long zip-lines and 10 high-ropes course, and draws more than 10,000 visitors per summer.
+Over more fika, Pontus Gyllenberg, the activity center’s CEO, explained that the park has about 55 outdoor activities, including two long zip-lines and 10 high-ropes courses, and draws more than 10,000 visitors per summer.

 Gyllenberg said Dalsland’s Activities, which opened in 1993, is one of the largest outdoor activity parks in Scandinavia.
 The center offers self-guided and guided nature experiences and adventures including a Moose Park, kayaking and trail-riding.